 Several of the above techniques have been adapted and applied to the problem of speaker tracking using microphone arrays.
-To estimate the locations of active sources in each time frame, these algorithms typically employ variants of the well-known generalized cross-correlation function [11] or subspace-based methods [12].
-The particle filtering theory, for example, has been extended to the tracking of one moving speaker in a reverberant environment [13] [14].
-For the tracking of multiple speakers, algorithms have been proposed that combine Kalman filtering with probabilistic data association techniques [15] [16].
-These multi-source tracking algorithms have been shown to provide good localization results using an array of microphones.
-However, when restricting the size of the array to only two sensors, as in the case of human audition, the multi-source tracking problem becomes more challenging and little has been attained in this respect.
-As a solution, visual and auditory information are jointly used for the task, where audition helps mainly in resolving ambiguities during occlusions [17].
+To estimate the locations of active sources in each time frame, these algorithms typically employ variants of the well-known generalized cross-correlation function [13] or subspace-based methods [14].
+Algorithms that combine Kalman filtering with probabilistic data association techniques have been proposed in [15] and [16] for the tracking of multiple speakers.
+The particle filtering theory has been applied to the tracking of one moving speaker in a reverberant environment (see [17], [18]) as well as to the tracking of an unknown number of moving speakers [19].
+The RFS Bayesian tracker has also been applied to the problem of tracking an unknown time-varying number of speakers [20].
+These multisource tracking algorithms have